 Ana, of course, whines that Kate should’ve given her a short bio of Christian so that she wouldn’t have looked like a total dumbass in front of him for not being prepared, and Kate, of course–being the best friend of our self-insert protagonist who can do no wrong–instantly apologizes.
 Even though, you know, most of Ana’s embarrassment comes down to her blurting out rude comments and inappropriate questions and not having actually read Kate’s questions beforehand.
 Granted, I’m not letting Kate entirely off the hook for thinking that The Gay ThingTM was somehow an appropriate interview question, but still.

 Just to be a martyr, I guess, Ana decides to go to work, despite Kate saying “Ana, you’ll be exhausted.”
 One would think that we’d simply skip on ahead to her coming home later since nothing important happens while at work, but nope, we have to follow her there, too, in two bafflingly brief and doubly pointless sections (as in, with section breaks before, after, and in between).
-Doubly pointless because for starters, the first one is literally a single paragraph wherein she explains that she works at Clayton’s Hardware, and had learned a lot about DIY stuff from working there despite not actually liking DIY.
-The second one is just a couple paragraphs in which 1) Ana says she grateful to have work to take her mind off Christian Grey; 2) her boss, Mrs. Clayton, expresses surprise at seeing her; 3) Ana says she can work for a few hours; and 3) Ana starts working and the scene ends.
+Doubly pointless because for starters, the first one is literally a single paragraph wherein she explains that she works at Clayton’s Hardware and learned a lot about DIY stuff from working there despite not actually liking DIY, while the second one is just a couple paragraphs in which 1) Ana says she grateful to have work to take her mind off Christian Grey; 2) her boss, Mrs. Clayton, expresses surprise at seeing her; 3) Ana says she can work for a few hours; and 4) Ana starts working and the scene ends.
 Wow.
 Riveting stuff.

 More importantly than why are these two separate sections, though, why are they even here to begin with?
 The only relevant bit of info that’s conveyed is that Ana works at a hardware store, though I guess it also develops her character a bit by explaining that she’d rather be reading than doing DIY projects.
 Buuuut, just a few pages later in this very same chapter is another scene of her at work that’s actually relevant to the plot, and there’s no reason that these details couldn’t have been conveyed in that scene instead.
 There’s no reason for this inane interlude to exist except to pad the word count, because it’s not like the paperback edition of this book isn’t 530 pages long.